MicrosoftDocs/entra-docs/docs/identity-platform/sample-v2-code.md

 ### Browserless (Headless)

 The following sample shows a public client application running on a device without a web browser.
 The app can be a command-line tool, an app running on Linux or Mac, or an IoT application.
-The sample features an app accessing the Microsoft Graph API, in the name of a user who signs-in interactively on another device (such as a mobile phone).
+The sample features an app accessing the Microsoft Graph API, in the name of a user who signs in interactively on another device (such as a mobile phone).
 This client application uses the Microsoft Authentication Library (MSAL).

 > [!div class="mx-tdCol2BreakAll"]
 > | Language /<br/>Platform | Code sample(s) <br/>on GitHub | Auth <br/>libraries | Auth flow | Quickstart | Tutorial |